atinm/clover-online-orders/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart Online Order for Clover allows you to receive orders from your Wordpress website and have it sent directly to your Clover Station.
+Smart Online Order for Clover allows you to receive orders from your Wordpress website and have it sent directly to your Clover POS.

 == Description ==